logo

 “The alpha will deal with you in the morning!” he growled.

-I flew at the bars just he slammed them shut.
+I flew at the bars just as he slammed them shut.
 Gripping the bars, I tried to shake them.
 A pointless exercise.

 “Fuck you and fuck your alpha!”
 I screamed.